roadwarriorslive/Pipulate/README.md

 - Visit http://localhost:8888

 ## 3\.
 Conventions
-### How Do I Define a Job?
-I've set up the initial Pipulate job to collect some very common Web Social Media metrics, like the counts of a Twitter Profile page, views and subscribers off a YouTube channel page, and Facebook Shares, Likes and Google +1s of a URL.
-You can customize this example to your own pages and profile, or read through the built-in documentation (coming soon) on setting up your own job.
-Once you're happy with it, replace the question marks with asterisks, and invite in a special gmail address that you set up, and watch the job get processed daily (or whatever).
-More documentation coming on the use of the question marks and asterisks to test, then schedule jobs coming soon.
-Also, look in the Config tab to see the RowThrottleNumber setting that keeps more than this number of rows from processing at once (great for SERP checking), and the RunJobEvery setting that you can set to values like 1 day, 1 week, 1 month, 3 days, 10 minutes, and variations thereof.
+### Drag to Bookmarks Bar
+### Create New Spreadsheet
+### Clicking The Bookmarklet
+### Logging In
+### Initializing Sheet
+### The Tabs
+### Function Names
+### Input Columns
+### Question Marks
+### Ad Hoc Investigations
+### Grab Links
+### Stormy Weather

 ## 4\.
 Functions
-WIP
+### Scrapers
+### User Functions

 ## 5\.
 Scheduling
 But Pipulate isn't just for ad hoc investigations in spreadsheets.
 Once you're happy with a particular data look-up task having worked out interactively, it can be automated.
-Job instructions come from the Google Doc itself, turning Pipulate servers into something as stateless and interchangable as webheads.
+Job instructions come from the Google Doc itself, turning Pipulate servers into something as stateless and interchangeable as webheads.
 No data resides on these servers.
 They are only there to Pipulate the Google Spreadsheets.
 Get a Pipulate server from anywhere, fire-off a job, and then destroy the server if you care to.
 Nothing's lost!

+Once you're happy with the results of an ad hoc investigation (using question marks), replace the question marks with asterisks, and invite in a special gmail address that you set up, and watch the job get processed daily (or whatever).
+More documentation coming on the use of the question marks and asterisks to test, then schedule jobs coming soon.
+Also, look in the Config tab to see the RowThrottleNumber setting that keeps more than this number of rows from processing at once (great for SERP checking), and the RunJobEvery setting that you can set to values like 1 day, 1 week, 1 month, 3 days, 10 minutes, and variations thereof.

 ## 6\.
 Customizing
 Not happy with the built-in functions?
 Write your own, and contributing them